There’s one aspect, though, that has grown tremendously in importance in the recent years – user experience.

-You can also search for expired authoritative domains on auction search engines like GoDaddy and Flippa.
-On these sites, domains are well-organized by their value, so it’s easier to find websites with high-quality link building opportinities.
+In addition, you can search for expired authoritative domains on auction search engines like GoDaddy and Flippa.
+On these sites, domains are well-organized by their value so it’s easier to find websites with high-quality link building opportinities.

 Step #3 – Check the link profile of these collected domains and ditch the websites with spammy links.

-Scroll further down, in Ahrefs and you’ll find that all of the links are from China.
+Scroll further down in Ahrefs and you’ll find that all of the links are from China.
 And, even the anchor cloud is written completely in Chinese.
-This means that this expired domain will be potentially dangerous for you to extract link building opportunities from.
+This means that this expired domain will be potentially dangerous for you to extract link building opportunities.